CGELBank Annotation Manual v1.2: Errors

 \subsection{Punctuation}

-Punctuation is considered to have little impact on tree structure (see \cref{sec:punctuation}) and is not included in the graphical trees.
-In the raw trees, punctuation tokens are included as \texttt{:p} values alongside lexical tokens:
+Punctuation is considered to have little impact on tree structure (see \cref{sec:punctuation}) and is not included in the graphical trees in this document (except as part of a lexical item, like hyphens in compounds and apostrophes in genitive nouns).
+In the raw trees, such extra-lexical punctuation tokens are included as \texttt{:p} values alongside lexical tokens: